Prince Harry continues to dominate the royal agenda as he stands up for his right to live his

 Celts - if only their colouring hadn't been hidden or suppressed, except where of

 If only queer Michelangelo had painted onto marble David's ravishing

-for every annoying guy like Ed Sheeran, there's a sexy Iwan Thomas; for every even more annoying Chris Evans,
+For every annoying guy like Ed Sheeran, there's a sexy Iwan Thomas; for every off the scale annoying Chris Evans,

-there's gorgeous Cameron Monaghan or even the still ever sexy Ewan McGregor.
+there's super gorgeous Cameron Monaghan or even the still ever sexy Ewan McGregor.

 And ironically - should a red'n stand his ground - for every boy who flees or jeers,

 I'm constantly astounded at the number of

 guys who fancy us as fetish.
 Red hair denudes and exposes.
 At high risk of ridicule,

 it's vulnerable, striking and strips you quite bare - like some "I've got ginger minge"